 The easiest and best way to add this to your Brighter Vision website is to contact their support desk and ask them to do it for you.
 Here's what we recommend:

-Please make the Booking Widget match my existing website design by removing the 'spwidget-button' class and adding in the appropriate button class from my website.
+Please make the Appointment-request Widget match my existing website design by removing the 'spwidget-button' class and adding in the appropriate button class from my website.
 Then, please add this to my CTA Block widget so this button will show up on every page.

 - Send the email & wait for them to add this for you.